freenas/freenas-docs/userguide/freenas_directoryservice.rst

-Next, add a DNS record for the FreeNAS® system on the Windows server and verify that the hostname of the FreeNAS® system can be :command:`ping` ed from the domain controller.
+Next, add a DNS record for the FreeNAS® system on the Windows server and verify that the hostname of the FreeNAS® system can be pinged from the domain controller.

 Active Directory relies on Kerberos, which is a time sensitive protocol.
 The time on both the FreeNAS® system and the